-I’m back in Los Angeles for the 2011 L.A.
-Times Travel Show.
+I’m back in Los Angeles for the 2011 LA Times Travel Show.
 Now, as you know, I’m no fan of Los Angeles.
 There’s just something about it that rubs me the wrong way.
-But, I keep coming back here because I have friends who live here and I’m never one to fully write off a city without giving it a chance.
+But I keep coming back because I have friends who live here and I’m never one to fully write off a city without giving it a chance.

-But Los Angeles has a lot to do and, if you do have a way to get around, here’s some of my favorite activities to do here:
+But Los Angeles has a lot to do, and if you do have a way to get around, here are some of my favorite activities:

 Sunset Boulevard: Perhaps one of the world’s most famous streets, it began as a route between the stars’ posh neighborhoods and the Hollywood studios.
 It runs from downtown to the ocean, passing through the “Sunset Strip” on its way.
-You’ll find a lot of high end stores, restaurants, and clubs here too.
-If anything, there are a lot of good venues to see music acts here.
+You’ll find a lot of high-end stores, restaurants, and clubs there, and a lot of good venues to see music acts.

-Explore Santa Monica: Hollywood may be Hollywood but I loved Santa Monica even more.
-It’s right on the beach, there’s great restaurants, it’s a big less pretentious, and there’s cool bars there.
-Plus, the main drag here has a lot of great shopping.
+Santa Monica: Hollywood may be Hollywood, but I loved Santa Monica even more.
+It’s right on the beach, there are great restaurants and cool bars, and it’s a bit less pretentious.
+Plus, the main drag has a lot of great shopping.

 Hollywood Boulevard: Hollywood Boulevard has recently being going through some urban renewal and renovation.
-You can stroll the The walk of Fame, Grauman’s Chinese Theater, pretend you met stars at Madame Tussauds, the Egyptian theater, and lots of good restaurants.
-Take some time to explore here.
+You can stroll the The Walk of Fame, see the TCL (Grauman’s) Chinese Theater and the Egyptian Theater, pretend you met stars at Madame Tussaud’s, and eat at lots of good restaurants.
+Take some time to explore the boulevard.
 It’s worth it.

-Celeb Spot at the Chateau Marmont: The Chateau Marmont is where all the celebrities come and hang out to do things we read about in TMZ the next day.
-Come down here, sit at the bar, and have an overpriced drink while you spot out the celebrities.
+Celebs-spot at the Chateau Marmont: The Chateau Marmont is where all the celebrities come and hang out to do things we read about in TMZ the next day.
+Sit at the bar and have an overpriced drink while you spot the celebrities.
 Even if you don’t see any, the Chateau Marmont is one beautiful hotel to look at.

-Universal Studios Hollywood: This famous studio offers tours of the studio plus a theme park for one package price.
-It’s the most famous place to take a studio tour but not your only option out there.
+Universal Studios Hollywood: This famous studio offers tours plus a theme park for one package price.
+It’s the most famous place to take a studio tour but not your only option.

 Getty Museum: The Getty’s architecture is so beautiful that it keeps me fascinated.
-They have a great art exhibit but what I like the best are the sweeping views of the city and the building’s architecture.
-Visiting here was a highlight of my time in L.A.
+It has great art, but what I like the best are the sweeping views of the city and the building’s architecture.
+This was a highlight of my time in LA.

-Take a walk on the Beach: Los Angeles beaches are a great place to go for a walk, people-watching, or just lounging in the sun.
-Head down to Santa Monica or Venice beach for some of the best beaches in the area.
+Take a walk on the beach: Los Angeles’s beaches are a great place to go for a walk, people-watch, or just lounge in the sun, especially Santa Monica or Venice Beach.

-Griffith Park: This is the second largest park in the U.S, this place has a great place for hikes, picnics or hanging around with friends.
-The hiking trails lead up to Mulholland Drive, and provide great views of the city.
-Griffith park has many activities in it including the L.A.
-Zoo, the Autry western museum, pony rides, a golf course, driving range, and The (Space) Observatory.
+Griffith Park: The second largest park in the US, this is a great place for hikes, picnics, or hanging out with friends.
+The hiking trails lead up to Mulholland Drive and provide great views of the city.
+Griffith Park has many activities, including the LA Zoo, the Autry Western Museum, pony rides, a golf course, a driving range, and The Griffith Observatory.

-L.A has no shortage of things to do.
-There’s so many people here from so many different places around the world that you also get a wide variety.
-I simply wish I didn’t have to get stuck in traffic to do them all.
+LA has no shortage of things to do.
+I simply wish I didn’t have to get stuck in traffic to do them all!
 Everything is too spread out here!
-Yet the more I visit, the more appealing L.A. becomes.
-It’s still just a place to visit though.
+Yet the more I visit, the more appealing LA becomes.
+It’s still just a place to visit, though.
 To me, the cities I love the most are the cities I would live in.
-L.A. still isn’t quite that city yet but it’s getting closer.
+LA still isn’t quite that city yet — but it’s getting closer.